gatsbyjs/gatsby/docs/docs/creating-and-modifying-pages.md

 **Server:**

-When creating links to these view/id pages using react router or any pushstate the pages will resolve until the user hard refreshes the page.
+Links to these pages will work well client-side but fail if a user tries to visit a page directly (i.e. load the page from the server).
 This is due to your backend server not knowing how to handle the route.

-Configuration is going to be required to make these pages work on production.
-Results may vary depending on deployment but a simple use case for NGINX:
+Some server configuration is required to make these types of pages work in production.
+This configuration will vary depending on your server environment but here's a simple example configuration for NGINX:

 ```
 location ~ "([a-z]*)\/view\/(\d*)$" {